prudnicki88/szkolenie-playwright-listopad-2024/notatki.md

 https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings

-# Playwright
+# Playwright New Project
+cd ../moj/katalog

 npm init playwright@latest

 Getting started with writing end-to-end tests with Playwright:
 Initializing project in '.'
-?
-Do you want to use TypeScript or JavaScript? ...
-> `TypeScript`
 √ Do you want to use TypeScript or JavaScript? · `TypeScript` √ Where to put your end-to-end tests? · `tests`
 √ Add a GitHub Actions workflow? (`y`/N) · `true`